Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 ## How it works

-See the [original Steemit post here](https://steemit.com/curation/@personz/5qnnnx-free-open-source-steemit-bot-proposal-and-question) where this idea was proposed.
+See the [original Steem post here](https://steemit.com/curation/@personz/5qnnnx-free-open-source-steemit-bot-proposal-and-question) where this idea was proposed.

 ### Definition of problem